 So should I buy CBD for my pet?

 As many of you know, CBD companies are unable to make medical claims about products or CBD in general.
 However, we encourage everyone to go out, do their own research and decide what works best for them.

 At Endoca, we stock a wide range of CBD products and have many people in our community using our extracts alone for their animals.
 But perhaps you don’t have a sick fur baby, and maybe you’re more interested in the potential long term benefits of giving them a little bit of CBD a day to keep the doctor away?
 Then why not try your hand at making your own CBD treats?
 Check out the recipe below, tweaked from Rosanna Pansino, and let us know what you think if you decide to try it!

-15 mg of CBD (we suggest using the 99% pure crystals in this recipe, but you could also try with our hemp oil drops - if your using the 3% hemp oil drops, that’s 15 drops, if your using our 15% hemp oil drops, that’s 3 drops)
+- 15 mg of CBD (we suggest using the 99% pure crystals in this recipe, but you could also try with our hemp oil drops - if you're using the 3% hemp oil drops, that’s 15 drops, if your using our 15% hemp oil drops, that’s 3 drops)